mayurwarungase11/devops-knowledge-hub/docker/docker-interview-questions.md

 By listing these files in a `.dockerignore` file, you reduce the build context size, speed up image builds, avoid accidentally including sensitive files, and keep the final image cleaner and more efficient.

 ---

+## Q16.
+What are Docker Volumes and why do we use them?

+> **Difficulty:** Beginner
+> **Estimated Answer Time:** 20–30 seconds

+### 🎤 Interview Answer

+Docker Volumes are Docker-managed storage used to persist data outside a container's filesystem.
+We use them because, by default, any data stored inside a container is lost when the container is removed.
+Volumes keep the data separate from the container, allowing it to survive container restarts, deletion, or recreation.

+They're commonly used to store persistent data such as databases, application files, and log files.
+Docker Volumes can also be shared between multiple containers when required.

+---